nivednivu1997/path_planning_algorithm/README.md

 A* Algorithm

-The chosen path planning algorithm for this task is the A* (A-star) algorithm, which is one of the most widely used algorithms for pathfinding and graph traversal.
+The chosen path planning algorithm is the A* (A-star) algorithm, which is one of the most widely used algorithms for pathfinding and graph traversal.
 A* is an informed search algorithm that combines the strengths of Dijkstra's algorithm and greedy best-first search.
 It uses a heuristic to estimate the cost to reach the goal from a given node, making it more efficient in finding the shortest path compared to uninformed search algorithms.

 Suitability for the Task: